andyl/BAMRU-Private/README.md

 Copyright (c) 2011-2012 Andy Leak

+Permitted Use

 Permission is hereby granted, free of charge, to any BAMRU member obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software for non-commercial purposes associated with BAMRU adminstration and operations.
-Within this context, the rights to use, copy, modify, merge, publish, distribute, are provided, subject to the following conditions:
+Within this context, the rights to use, copy, modify, merge, publish, and distribute are provided, subject to the following
+conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Non-Permitted Use

-For all persons, rights to distribute, reuse, sublicense, and/or sell copies of the Software, to permit persons to whom the Software is furnished to do so, to create derivitave works for any use other then BAMRU administration & operations, whether commercial or non-commercial, is denied.
+Non-Permitted Use is any use of the software for purposes other than BAMRU administration and operations.
+For Non-Permitted Use, rights to copy, modify, distribute, reuse, sublicense, and/or sell copies of the Software, to permit persons to whom the Software is furnished to do so, or to create derivitave works, whether commercial or non-commercial, are denied.